TIPS TO SPEED UP LABOR

-‘HOW TO HAVE A FASTER LABOR’ is something that every pregnant woman ends up googling at some point in their pregnancy.
+‘HOW TO HAVE A FAST LABOR’ is something that every pregnant woman ends up googling at some point in their pregnancy.

 Thinking about labor always brings up some intense emotions.
 It’s one of the craziest things you’ll ever do followed by the most life changing thing that will happen to you.
 And things can change at the last minute so you never know how it will really go until it’s over.